 Desmoid tumors are rare and often debilitating and disfiguring soft tissue tumors for which there are currently no FDA-approved therapies.
-Nirogacestat is in a Phase 3 clinical trial (“DeFi”) for patients with desmoid tumors and has received both Orphan Drug Designation and Fast Track designations for this indication.
+Nirogacestat is in a Phase 3 clinical trial (“DeFi”) for patients with desmoid tumors and has received Orphan Drug Designation, Fast Track and Breakthrough Therapy Designations for this indication.
 Learn more about nirogacestat.

 Relapsed/ Refractory Multiple Myeloma

 Under a global clinical trial agreement with GlaxoSmithKline, a Phase 1b clinical trial is planned to evaluate nirogacestat in combination with belantamab mafodotin, an anti-B-cell maturation antigen (BCMA) antibody-drug conjugate (ADC), in patients with relapsed or refractory multiple myeloma.

 Neurofibromatosis type 1-associated plexiform neurofibromas (NF1-PN) is a rare tumor of the peripheral nerve sheath that causes significant pain and disfigurement, and for which there are no FDA-approved therapies.
 NF1-PN most often manifests in children.
 SpringWorks expects to initiate a Phase 2b clinical trial of mirdametinib (“ReNeu”) in the third quarter of 2019.
 Mirdametinib received Orphan Drug and Fast Track Designations for this indication.
 Learn more about mirdametinib.

 RAS/RAF Mutant Solid Tumors